LoRAS: An oversampling approach for imbalanced datasets: Case studies

 \subsection{Datasets used for validation}

 Here we provide a brief description of the datasets and the sources that we have used for our studies. \textbf{Scikit-learn imbalanced benchmark datasets:} The {\fontfamily{pcr}\selectfont imblearn.datasets} package is complementing the {\fontfamily{pcr}\selectfont sklearn.datasets} package.
 It provides 27 pre-processed datasets, which are imbalanced.
 The datasets span a large range of real-world problems from several fields such as business, computer science, biology, medicine, and technology.
 This collection of datasets was proposed in the {\fontfamily{pcr}\selectfont imblearn.datasets} python library by \cite{Lema} and benchmarked by \cite{Ding}.
 Many of these datasets have been used in various research articles on oversampling approaches \citep{Ding, saez}.
 A statistically reliable benchmarking analysis of all 27 datasets in a stratified cross validation framework involves a lot of computational effort.
 We thus choose 11 datasets out of these two depending on two criteria: \begin{itemize} \item \textbf{Highly imbalanced:} We choose datasets with imbalance ratio more than 25:1.
-This catrgory includes abalone\_19, letter\_image, mammography, ozone\_level, webpage, wine\_quality, yeast\_me2 datasets. \item \textbf{High dimensional:} We choose the datasets with more than 100 features.
+This category includes abalone\_19, letter\_image, mammography, ozone\_level, webpage, wine\_quality, yeast\_me2 datasets. \item \textbf{High dimensional:} We choose the datasets with more than 100 features.
 This category includes arrhythmia, isolet, scene, webpage and yeast\_ml8. \end{itemize} Note that the $\var{webpage}$ dataset is common in both the criteria, giving us a total of 11 datasets.
 We choose these two categories because they are of special interest in research related to imbalanced datasets and have received extensive attention in this research area \citep{Anand, Hooda, Jing, Blagus2013}. \textbf{Credit card fraud detection dataset:} We obtain the description of this dataset from the website. \url{https://www.kaggle.com/mlg-ulb/creditcardfraud}. \say{The dataset contains transactions made by credit cards in September 2013 by European cardholders.
 This dataset presents transactions that occurred in two days, where there are 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) account for 0.00172 percent of all transactions.
 The dataset contains only numerical input variables, which are the result of a PCA transformation.
 Feature variables $f_1, \dots, f_{28}$ are the principal components obtained with PCA, the only features that have not been transformed with PCA are the \q{Time} and \q{Amount}.
 The feature \q{Time} contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature \q{Amount} consists of the transaction amount.
-The labels are encoded in the \q{Class} variable, which is the response variable and takes value 1 in case of fraud and 0 otherwise} \citep{cfraud}.
-Thus, in total we benchmark our oversampling algorithms against the existing algorithms on a total of 12 datasets.
+The labels are encoded in the \q{Class} variable, which is the response variable and takes value 1 in case of fraud and 0 otherwise} \citep{cfraud}. \textbf{Small datasets:} We were also interested to check the performance of LoRAS on small datasets.
+We obtained two such datasets: \href{https://www.openml.org/d/1059}{ar1}, \href{https://www.openml.org/d/1060}{ar3}.
+Both of these datasets have very few data points and less than 10 points in the minority class.
+Thus, in total we benchmark our oversampling algorithms against the existing algorithms on a total of 14 datasets.
 We provide relevant statistics on these datasets in Table \ref{datastat}